 #1 You’re Constantly Picking at or Combing Your Hair

 Sounds ironic that someone would tell you not to comb your hair?
 Well you should…just not 10 times a day.
 It’s tempting for a lot of people, with natural hair, to play with their curls and constantly mess with their hair.
-I use to play with and run my fingers through my hair, and I watched as a lot of it fell out
+I use to play with and run my fingers through my hair, and I watched as a lot of it fall out.

-Oftentimes, we’re not even aware of the damage playing with our hair can cause.
+Oftentimes, we are not even aware of the damage playing with our hair can cause.
 That’s why…we shouldn’t leave our hair vulnerable – which brings me to my next point.

 #2 You Don’t Have Protective Styles